charlenemandimutsira-bit/untoh_test/pages/gallery.md

 ---
-title: Exhibit Statement and Themes
+title: Gallery
-layout: Exhibit Statement and Themes
+layout: Gallery
-permalink: /about.html
+permalink: /gallery.html
 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection